Cambridge English: Young Learners: Timing and results

-Candidates take all their test papers within a period of five days, with the Listening paper always taken before the Reading and Writing paper.
+Candidates take all their test papers within a period of five days, with the Listening paper is always taken before the Reading and Writing paper.

 Different test centres offer different dates to take the test.
-Candidates contact their local centre to find out their test dates.
+Candidates contact their local test centre to find out their test dates.

 All candidates receive a certificate.
 Candidates receive their certificate three to four weeks after the test or earlier.

 Usage

 Cambridge English: Young Learners tests are used to celebrate children's achievement, build their confidence and show parents the progress they are making.
 Millions of children have taken the tests and the tests are recognized as one of the most authoritative international testing systems for young learners of the English language.

 The skills covered in the tests aim to support children to access English-language books, songs, television, films, internet and other media, use English as a common international language, and get ready for future study.

 The tests can be used to prepare and motivate children for future English-language learning.
-Children who have taken Cambridge English: Flyers can begin to aim for tests such as Cambridge English: Key (KET) for Schools, Cambridge English: Preliminary (PET) for Schools, Cambridge English: First (FCE) for Schools and Cambridge English: Advanced (CAE), which lead to internationally recognised certificates, accepted for study and work.
+Children who have taken A2 Flyers can begin to aim for tests such as A2 Key for Schools, B1 Preliminary for Schools and B2 First for Schools, which lead to internationally recognised certificates, accepted for study and work.

 Cambridge English: Young Learners demonstrates language proficiency at various levels of the Common European Framework of Reference for Languages (CEFR).
-Cambridge English: Starters is focused on pre-A1, Cambridge English: Movers is focused on Level A1 and Cambridge English: Flyers is focused on Level A2.
+Pre A1 Starters is focused on the pre A1 level, A1 Movers is focused on the A1 level and A2 Flyers is focused on the A2 level.

-Cambridge English: Starters
+Pre A1 Starters

-Cambridge English: Starters indicates that typical candidates at this level have the ability to:
+Pre A1 Starters indicates that typical candidates at this level have the ability to: